Updated July 19, 2023

 Definition of Unrealized Gains and Losses

-Unrealized gains or losses refers to any increase or decrease in the value of different assets of the company on the paper and are not sold by the company.
+Unrealized gains or losses refer to any increase or decrease in the value of different assets of the company on paper that the company does not sell.
 When a company invests in any asset like a stock, real estate, or cryptocurrency, the market value of the assets may change several times before they are sold.
-By the time these assets are sold the profit or loss on these assets is just on paper as they are not cashed by the company.
-So at the time of valuation, the change in the value of an asset from the date it was bought is known as unrealized gain or loss.
-An unrealized loss is recorded when the stock prices decrease after an investor buys them but are yet to be sold.
+By the time these assets are sold, the profit or loss on these assets is just on paper as the company does not cash them.
 If the amount of unrealized loss is huge, the investor thinks the stock’s fortune will change, and the stock prices will go up again past the price at which they were bought.
-If the increased price is higher than the purchasing price then the investor will book an unrealized gain in his books until he sold them.
+If the increased price is higher than the purchasing price, then the investor will book an unrealized gain in his books until he sells them.

 Example of Unrealized Gains and Losses